Heaven Burns Red: Gameplay

 The player takes the point of view of Ruka Kayamori, a former vocalist and guitarist for now-disbanded legendary band "She Is Legend".
 The game has a day-to-day system in which the player starts as newly enrolled Ruka Kayamori, meeting new characters as the story progresses.
 Monthly events take place within the game in the form of side stories, told from other characters' perspectives.

 Heaven Burns Red is a turn-based role playing game in which the player can assemble a team of six out of 48 available girls and fight against extraterrestrial beings known as Cancer.
 During their turn, the player can choose three characters from the party to perform an action (attack, heal, etc.).
-Both characters and Cancer are equipped with Deflectors (DF) which work as a shield and can also be healed; characters HP cannot be healed if their DF breaks and will be left vulnerable, though some characters have the skill to heal a broken DF.
+Both characters and Cancer are equipped with Deflectors (DF) which work as a shield and can also be healed; characters' HP cannot be healed if their DF breaks and will be left vulnerable, though some characters have the skill to heal a broken DF.
 The game's story is told in a visual novel style, fully voiced.
 There is also a "Sixth Sense Mode".

 Plot

-Heaven Burns Red takes place in a world where the Earth is being attacked by mysterious extraterrestrial life forms called "Cancer."
-Cancer are immune to any kind of weapon and have been forcing humanity to abandon most of the Earth's surface.
-Left with little time before they face extinction, humanity successfully created a weapon to take on Cancer known as "Seraph."
-Humanity gathered those who had mastered the art of manipulating Seraphs and established "Seraph Corps" as their last hope.
-Those who could manipulate Seraphs have one thing in common: they are all girls.
+Heaven Burns Red is set in a world where the Earth is under attack by extraterrestrial life forms called "Cancer".
+Cancer are immune to conventional weapons and have forced humanity to abandon most of the Earth's surface.
+Facing extinction, humanity created weapons called "Seraphs" to fight Cancer, and organized the "Seraph Corps" of individuals who could wield them.
 One of them is Ruka Kayamori, who finds herself thrown into the war against Cancer.